KieranBrantnerMagee/azure-sdk-track1-classifier/README.md

   - Simply update the enum and repo-mapping dict in the constants.py file.
   - If the language repository has a repo/file naming convention where the relevent external interfaces wouldn't be captured looking for "/tests/" "/test/" "/samples/" or "/examples/" then update the filter function in `get_corpus_for_package`

 ## Future Experiments:

 - Should I be normalizing feature vectors by text length?
 Given that relevant content can be sparse within total text it seems like potentially unnecessary bias introduction, but might be worth a try. (e.g. it'd be nice if we knew we were working on "only code specifically in t1 or t2 for this service", at least without a MUCH bigger training corpus.)
 - Should I be splitting up code segments from markdown or parsing the whole file?
 Or glomming code segments under a certain size together?
 How to aggregate child results if we go that way?
 - Should I create a long feature vector of submodels, or a master model?

+## TODO:

+- Continue exploring java-storage-blob weirdness.
+Current problem seems to be that while we have V11 legacy, V8 legacy isn't in table.
+    - (also: filter out things like this?  found_old_tokens: {'ae9d', 'localPath', 'localFile', 'FileWriter', '8b34', '47e6', '260e', 'bea2'})
+- proper training via real-world test corpuses mixed in with true-positive/true-negatives from repo to avoid overfitting.
+- (low pri) write a unit test for apistubgen tokenization, since it's self contained and somewhat finniky.
+- (low pri) Investigate steps to use this for language/service tagging as well.

+- Questions for Jon: (most pressing problem running into thus far: versions not in table/that I don't have data for.
+Followed by, snippets that are effectively entirely ambiguous.
+Need to work on special casing version heuristics, likely per-language.)
+  - Service bus 2.0.0 not on table?   https://docs.microsoft.com/en-us/dotnet/api/overview/azure/service-bus
+    - Similarly for java storage blob, while we have V11 legacy, V8 legacy isn't in table. https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-java-legacy
+  - Same with service bus 1.0.0 for java https://docs.microsoft.com/en-us/java/api/overview/azure/servicebus?view=azure-java-stable
+  - some tags don't seem to exist, ala 'https://codeload.github.com/Azure/azure-sdk-for-net/zip/Microsoft.Azure.Storage.Blob_11.2.2'
+  - organizing by "ServiceName" but e.g. see "keyvault" under "Storage", does this mean what I think it means?
+  - MIT license?
+  - What's the deal with the empty package strings in the js package list? (e.g. Active Directory B2C)

+- Long term goals to polish and improve:
+  - Populate missing or under-present services from tables
+    - Populate apistubgen for any services with bad signal/noise.
+    - (lower pri) Investigate additional "RepoPath" fallback, if local folder in alt location is empty of useful code, maybe fall back again to root?
+This may be risky, as it may ingest logic we don't want.
+May be better to just get apistubgen for ones that aren't covered.
+  - Get larger labeled test data and optimize results/train model more precisely
+    - See if adding version heuristics gives better precision.
+    - See if adding n-grams gives better precision.
+    - Determine if layered or consolidated model is better.
+(In other words, If "one size fits all" model does not work well, try determining e.g. Language or Service first, then run targeted classifier.)